aspineon/docker-developer/README.md

 # How to run

+`docker pull landrzejewski/developer`
-`docker run --privileged -p 5901:5901 landrzejewski/trainings`
+`docker run --privileged -v ~/share/:/home/developer/share/ -p 5901:5901 landrzejewski/developer`

 and then connect to: